Art Walks CLT

 Artist Info: @railtrailclt

 Story: This is another Charlotte Rail Trail project.
 Working with the Charlotte Department of Transportation, the Kingston Ave Connection was constructed allowing for a new access ramp connecting the Rail Trail and the street.
 The creative stair railings were added in the color yellow to signify a Rail Trail project.
 The unique and varied projects along the Rail Trail are important placemaking tools.
-The chalkboard and the roosters are one of its first projects and are both spontaneous additions by architect David Furman.
-Furman is a prominent architect and developer and one of the driving forces behind the Charlotte Rail Trail and South End development.
+The roosters is one of its first projects and it was a spontaneous addition by architect David Furman.
+Furman is a prominent architect and developer and one of the driving forces behind the Charlotte Rail Trail and South End development in its early days.

 Key Formal Elements: